Hazardous Household Chemicals

 - Follow the emergency operator or dispatcher’s first aid instructions carefully.
 The first aid advice found on containers may be out of date or inappropriate.
 Do not give anything by mouth unless advised to do so by a medical professional.

-Ventilate the area if the spill happened inside.
-But only enter the area without a mask if you know for certain what you are dealing with.
+- Ventilate the area if the spill happened inside.
+Only enter the area without a mask if you know for certain what you are dealing with.
 Larger spills of some chemicals must only be handled by trained personnel.
-Some chemical fumes deadly.
+Some chemical fumes are deadly.

 HAZARDOUS HOUSEHOLD ITEMS: